Clemapfel/mousetrap/docs/03_actions.md

 ```
 clicked
 ```

-Where `get_action` returns an `Action&`.
-By giving our action a descriptive id, we have a very scalable and automated mechanism for keeping track of, and referencing functions.
+Where `get_action` returns an `Action&`, and  `activate` manually calls the actions function.

+By giving our action a descriptive ID, we have a very scalable and automated mechanism for keeping track of and blocking functions.

 ## Triggering Actions